 She was intrigued.
 How is it possible?
-How this man is saying that she will have two children when God Himself has said she would not have even one?
+How is this man saying that she will have two children when God Himself has said she would not have even one?
 Anyhow, a good word is always solacing.
-If the doctor tells a patient even in a dying condition, “You are perfectly all right.
-Do not be worried,” the patient feels happy, though he may be on his deathbed.
+If the doctor tells a patient who is in a dying condition that he is perfectly all right, the patient feels happy, though he may be on his deathbed.
 So she felt relieved.
 “After all, there is somebody who speaks a sensible word to me.”
-She gave up the idea of committing suicide and went back home.
+She gave up the idea of committing suicide, and went back home.

 Then God said, “My dear devotee, please listen to me.
 I was in a helpless condition.
-Actually she was not deserving a child under the law of nature and the law of karma, so what I told is correct.
-You have been my lover.
+Actually, she was not deserving a child under the law of nature and the law of karma, so what I told is correct.
 You love me very much.
-You are my devotee, and therefore I could not have said anything contrary to fact.
-But the fact was there in what I told.”
+You are my devotee, and so I could not have said anything contrary to fact.
+I told you the fact.”

-“Now what is the matter?” he said.
+“Now what is the matter?” asked the saint.
 “Why does she have two children?”

-“You are a person who runs after me, but that crazy man is a person after whom I am running.
-So I could not say anything when he uttered a world.
-You are running after me, that is quite right; but I am running after that man though he appears crazy.”
+God replied, “You are a person who runs after me, but that crazy man is a person after whom I am running.
+So I could not deny anything when he uttered a word.
+You are running after me, that is quite right, but I am running after that man though he appears to be crazy.”

 Is there anyone in this world after whom God is running?
 If you are that person, you are blessed.